-The source code for inter-residue geometry prediction and structure realization with Rosetta, as well as pretrained models, are available at github.com/rosettacommons/deepab.
+The source code for inter-residue geometry prediction and structure realization with Rosetta, as well as pretrained models, will be made available prior to publication.
 The structures predicted by DeepAb and alternative methods for benchmarking will be made available prior to publication.